‘Game Of Thrones’ Incest Could Be Worse, Relatively, Than Aunt-Nephew Relations, Genetically Speaking

 WARNING: The remainder of this post contains open spoilers for Game of Thrones.

-Western society, culture, and law have, for the past century or so anyway, regarded marriage and sexual relationships between “close” relatives as taboo, for a variety of reasons.
+Western society, culture, and law have, for the past century or so anyway, regarded marriage and sexual relationships between “close” relatives as taboo for a variety of reasons.
 Outside of the West, however, cousin-cousin marriages aren’t particularly uncommon.
 And indeed, even in the West, they weren’t all that uncommon even a few decades ago; Einstein and Darwin both kept it in the family, so to speak, marrying their cousins and having perfectly normal kids with them.
 And indeed, most living European royals are no more than sixth-or-so cousins from each other; Queen Elizabeth and her husband, Prince Philip, are third cousins, for example, according to Business Insider.

-But Jon Snow and Daenerys Targaryan’s relationship is a bit closer than sixth or third or even first cousins: they’re nephew and aunt, respectively.
+But Jon Snow and Daenerys Targaryen’s relationship is a bit closer than sixth or third or even first cousins: they’re nephew and aunt, respectively.

 So is that a bad move, genetically speaking?
-Are an aunt and nephew who conceive a child at risk of producing a child with birth defects?
+Are an aunt and nephew who conceive a child at risk of producing one with birth defects?

 #GameofThrones had its final season premiere.